Creating a more competitive marketplace is key

 Regulatory directions to improve markets

-These are aimed at improving the ability of entrants to gain direct access to payment systems by requiring open, fair access terms and conditions and regular reporting.
+General Directions are addressed to participants in payments systems or specified classes of participants).
+For example, we’ve issued General Directions aimed at improving the ability of entrants to gain direct access to payment systems by requiring open, fair access terms and conditions and regular reporting.

 Leniency arrangements in the regulated sectors